Skip to menu Skip to content Skip to footer

 “What I love about economics is that big-picture overview.
 Economics is about creating and improving existing systems so that they work in the best possible way to provide the most benefit given the resources and funding.”

-On completion of her postgraduate studies in economics at UQ, Cara started looking for other opportunities outside of being a doctor.
+After completing her postgraduate degree in economics, Cara started looking for other opportunities outside of being a doctor.

 But it wasn’t an easy leap to take.

-“Once I was working as a doctor, there was a very obvious career pathway, and leaving it was harder than I expected, even though I always knew I would," says Cara.
+“Once I was working as a doctor, there was an obvious career pathway.
+Leaving that was harder than expected, even though I always knew I would," Cara says.

-“It’s about realising that changing careers or taking a non-traditional pathway within a career is okay, and that you will still use the knowledge, skills and experience you’ve gained along the way.
+“It’s about realising that changing careers from medicine or taking a non-traditional pathway within a career is okay.
+You will still use the knowledge, skills and experience you’ve gained along the way.

 “And it doesn’t matter how old you are or how long it takes.
 I’ve seen people who start medicine in their 40s and 50s, and they love it.
 Your journey is your own.”

-Cara found the role at AMBOSS through a Facebook group for medical professionals pursuing alternative careers and felt that mixing health with business development was the perfect opportunity to do something a bit different while leveraging her existing skills.
+Cara found her current role at AMBOSS through a Facebook group for medical professionals pursuing alternative careers.
+She felt mixing health and economics with business development was the perfect opportunity to do something a bit different while leveraging her existing skills.

 “AMBOSS is an online learning platform for medical students to study and learn material," she says.

-“It was the ideal role as I’ve been a med student and understand all of the pain points of studying, and obviously I have a unique understanding of the Australian market."
+“Because I’ve been a med student and understand all the pain points of studying, it was the ideal role.
+And obviously I have a unique understanding of the Australian market."

-“Studying economics has helped me in this role as it’s given me a greater understanding of how things work from a business perspective; for example, how a digital tool can be used to enhance a system, which in this case is medical education," says Cara.
+“Studying economics gave me a greater understanding of how things work from a business perspective.
+For example, how digital tools can enhance systems, like medical education," Cara says.

-“I use the statistics I learned in the program a lot day to day, and microeconomics has been really valuable in terms of understanding how things relate to the company.”
+“I use the statistics I learned in the program a lot day to day.
+Microeconomics has helped me understand how things relate to the company.”

 But studying economics has given a lot more to Cara than just tools to help in her work.

-“The most valuable thing I gained from the program is a deeper understanding of the way the world works – that there are limited resources and different ways to get the most out of them, and that can pretty much be applied to anything, whether it’s medicine, tech, business, or life."
+“The most valuable thing I gained from the program is a deeper understanding of the way the world works.
+The world has limited resources and different ways to get the most out of them.
+That concept can be applied to anything, whether it’s medicine, tech, business or life."

 Related stories